HulyaMartli/3-PD-FirstWebPage/README.md

 # Patika.dev First Web Page Task

-This is a simple HTML about page including details of my personal and professional life.
+This is a simple HTML About Page including details of my personal and professional life.
 I have created this repository as a task for the HTML course in the Beginner Frontend Web Development Path in [patika.dev](https://patika.dev/).

 ## Preview